draeder/easypeers/README.md

 # Properties
 ## `easypeers.identifier` [[string]]
 Set or return the configured swarm identifier.
-This must be a sha1 hash and is created by default from the passed in topic string.
+This must be a sha1 hash and is created by default from the passed in topic string

 ## `easypeers.address`
 Set or return the configured peer ID.
-This must be a sha1 hash and is created by default.
+This must be a sha1 hash and is created by default

 ## `easypeers.maxPeers` [[integer]]
 Set or return the configured maxPeers.
 The default is 6.